 Terrell White aka Nasty Montana is fast becoming a household name around the adult entertainment culture.
-Montana grew up in Newark, New Jersey and started off as a male talent for a company the name of Cheeky Pictures in 2012.
+Montana grew up in Newark, New Jersey and started off as a male talent for a company by the name of Cheeky Pictures in 2012.
 During the period, AVN Award winner, Devon Wise, ran Cheeky Pictures.

 Now at age 33, Nasty is carving a niche for himself with some wild films, independently with a yet to be made public company.
 Just when Nasty Montana was building up momentum with his videos and fan base, the COVID-19 epidemic struck slowing things up a little bit.

 “This COVID-19 pandemic has put quite a strain on many businesses especially in the world of porn.
 There’s so much contact needed,” Nasty Montana attempts to break down the impact of the COVID strain on the porn industry.

 Nasty made a series of post on Instagram to update fans about the situation.

 The adult industry as a whole did surprisingly well during the coronavirus pandemic.
 The stress, isolation, and boredom of lockdown life have prompted huge spikes in overall porn site traffic in recent months, with viewership up by at least 20 percent at some points this spring over the same time periods last year.

 Adult site payment processors “have reported historic high profits” over the same time period, says Alejandro Freixes of the industry trade publication XBiz.
 Performers like Carmen Valentina told Mashable that sales of their content have “doubled, even tripled, on some platforms” since the current crisis set in as well.